mefistotelis/pylabview/README.md

 Tools for extracting, changing, and re-creating LabVIEV RSRC files, like VIs or CTLs.

+Base concepts:

+* the input RSRC file is extracted to a collection of files that contain all the information necessary to recreate the original file
+* the re-creation is made in a way which allows to output file identical to the original on a binary level, unless there is a known and accepted reason for binary divergence
+* one RSRC file is extracted into multiple files, usually one per block within the source file, plus one main catalogue file listing the blocks
+* if extraction of a block to text form is not supported or just fails to create file which would allow 1:1 binary recreation, then the block is extracted as binary blob
+* extracted block files can be modified, and the reader tool will try to re-create a correctly formatted RSRC file with these modifications
+* tools to modify the RSRC data use extracted RSRC file blocks as input

 # Motivation

 LabView environment is unneccessarily closed.
 Its mechanisms prevent the developers